CiscoSecurity/amp-05-health-checker-windows/README.md

 ### Top IPs

-The Top IPs will show a list of the top ten IP addresses reached out to from files scanned by the AMP Connector.
+The Top IPs will show a list of the top ten IP addresses reached out to from files scanned by the SE Connector.

 ### Check Engines